Syntax3rror404/LIFVR-Docs/interactions.md

 <img src="./images/GrabTag.png" style="width: 65%;">

+> [!IMPORTANT]
-> **_Important:_**> It's important to add the tag in the actor (**actor tag**) and not in the component.
+> It's important to add the tag in the actor (**actor tag**) and not in the component.
 This is because the VR Hands show indicators if grabbing is possible, like the grab circle and a hand animation.
 To have a better performance the actor tag is used instead of a component tag.
 In this way it does not need to check each component in the actor if grabbing is possible in tick loop.

 4. **Add the grab handler component**: The hands do automatic adjustements while grabbing an object.
 For this it's recommended to add the grab handler component.
 Furthermore for this enable `Simulation Generates Hit Events` in the collision section of the physical component(s) of the actor.
 (It's a child of the collision solver, so you have access to all features of this component (see more info in the section above)).